mecid/mecid.github.io/_posts/2021-09-23-accessibility-focus-in-swiftui.md

 }
 ```

 As you can see in the example above, we use the *AccessibilityFocusState* property wrapper to define a variable that represents whenever the email field is focused.
-SwiftUI initializes the variable with the false value by default because the user can focus on any other screen area.
+SwiftUI initializes the variable with the false value by default because the user can focus on any other area of the screen.
 We also use the *accessibilityFocused* view modifier to bind the focus state of a particular view to a variable holding its value.

 Remember that you can declare as many variables as you need to cover your accessibility focus logic with the *AccessibilityFocusState* property wrapper.